 The Star Alliance-branded lounge at Amsterdam airport can be found Airside at Departures 2 in the European Schengen departures area on the Panorama terrace level, right next to the Aspire Lounge 26.
 It was only recently opened in March 2019 and is operated by Aspire and Swissport.

-Floor to ceiling windows along the entrance means that there is plenty of natural light and the lounge is well designed with private feeling, cozy, seating areas.
+Floor-to-ceiling windows along the entrance means that there is plenty of natural light, and the lounge is well designed with a private feeling, cozy seating areas.
 There are also newspapers/magazines and a relaxation area available.

 The food here is really tasty with cheeses and cold cuts along with sandwich wraps and salads.
-There are also cute cakes and the buffet area is super stylish plus there is Dutch Heineken tap, which is a very refreshing beer.
-Hot food includes beef in a red wine sauce and there are plenty of wines to try.
+There are also cute cakes, and the buffet area is super stylish, plus there is a Dutch Heineken tap, which is a very refreshing beer.
+Hot food includes beef in a red wine sauce, and there are plenty of wines to try.

-Bathrooms are at the far and of the lounge but there are no showers in this airport lounge as this is a short-haul European lounge.
+Bathrooms are at the far end of the lounge, but there are no showers in this airport lounge as this is a short-haul European lounge.
 This is the main disadvantage of this lounge as there are showers in the long-haul and short-haul KLM lounge).

 You can access this lounge even if you’re flying to a destination outside the Schengen Area with a Star Alliance airlines but would need to go through passport control to enter the non-Schengen departures area of the airport.